aaronmbos/personal-site/_posts/65_commonjs-vs-esmodule.md

 - Set the `"type"` field to `"commonjs"` in the `package.json`
 - Including `--input-type=commonjs` when invoking Node from the command-line

 Another aspect of CommonJS that differs from ES Modules is the method of exporting members.
 Node wraps the module in a function wrapper which can be used to access some global-like objects.
-For example, the module wrapper provides an `exports` object that the module author can use to export members from a module.
+For example, the module wrapper provides a `module` object that the module author can use to export members from a module by setting the `exports` property.
 The module wrapping occurs before any module code is executed.

 ```javascript
 (function (exports, require, module, __filename, __dirname) {